maddison-wells/recipebook/README.md

 # Update Logs

+## Wednesday 27th March

+Was able to identify the issue with the add function, changing the column definition to 'LONGTEXT' however, it looks like I will need to create a relationship for the ingredients if I want to keep them stored as an array.

+Added toast notifications, so I could stop checking the console for errors.

+Also thinking about adding a boolean field for favourites.

 ## Tuesday 26th March

 Working on the frontend end functionality, having issues with the ingredients and method section working.
 I was able to make it so that each ingredient is its own `<li>` when seperated by a comma but it seems to max out after too many entries, I think this is the same issue as the method too which is a `String`